pingidentity/pingone-go-client/pingone/docs/DavinciConnectorDetailsResponse.md

 ### NewDaVinciConnectorDetailsResponse

-`func NewDaVinciConnectorDetailsResponse(environment ResourceRelationshipPingOne, ) *DaVinciConnectorDetailsResponse`
+`func NewDaVinciConnectorDetailsResponse(environment ResourceRelationshipReadOnly, ) *DaVinciConnectorDetailsResponse`

 NewDaVinciConnectorDetailsResponse instantiates a new DaVinciConnectorDetailsResponse object This constructor will assign default values to properties that have it defined,